ivan-korobkov/pdef/README.md

 ### Containers
 - `list` is an ordered list of elements.
-An element must be a data type.
+Elements must be data types.
 - `set` is an unordered set of unique elements.
-An element must be a data type.
+Elements must be data types.
 - `map` is an unordered key-value container (a dict in some languages).
-A key must be a non-null primitive, a value must be a data type.
+  Keys must be numbers or strings, value must be data types.

 ```pdef
 struct User {